Canada ELT Mandate

 With any mandate, waiting until the last year and especially the last months of the year before the mandate is enforced comes with a few common risks to keep in mind when deciding upon a date to make the upgrade.

 Avionics in a mandated market typically do not decrease in price, especially with the current shortfall of electronic components in the global market.
 As demand increases, price typically also increase.
-So, you will likely pay more for the product and the installation.
+So, you will likely pay more for the product and the installation the closer to the actual November 2025 mandate for General Aviation aircraft owners.

 Who does the new Canadian ELT Requirement Effect?